 Which type of laundry detergent is the best for you: Powder, liquid or single dose pods?

 Though they all have individual benefits, there are pros and cons to each detergent type depending on your load size, water type and most common stains.
+If you’re washing shoes in your machine, you’ll want liquid detergent such as using laundry pods to prevent the powder from getting stuck in the shoes.
 Make sure to always follow the manufacturer’s instructions for detergent usage.

 Explore the charts below to help you find the right detergent type to suit each laundry load: